Geordanny1/personal-blog/_pages/about.md

   - /about.html
 ---

-I'm geordanny.
-A current student of computer science at [Nothern Essex Commnuty College](https://necc.edu/).
+I'm Geordanny.
+A current student of computer science at [Nothern Essex Community College](https://necc.edu/).

 In this blog I'm gonna be posting things relate to my interests and my general experience in college .